 What is High Blood Pressure?

-Your heart pumps blood throughout your body whenever it beats.
-In order for your blood to properly circulate pressure is required.
+In order for your blood to properly circulate throughout your body, pressure is required.
 A heart that’s healthy and functioning normally will pump blood throughout your body at a relatively low blood pressure.

 Unfortunately, having high blood pressure usually doesn’t have very many symptoms, so it can be hard to diagnose until it’s too late.

 Drinking heavy amounts of alcohol over time will cause your blood pressure to rise.
 When you consume alcohol above a level that your body can regularly process, it can cause your blood pressure to increase.
 For the duration of your drinking, and for some time after your blood pressure will remain elevated.

 That’s why sustained heavy drinking can be so dangerous for your blood pressure.
 You never give your heart a break.
 Over time this will only compound and you’ll have dangerously high blood pressure.